mervick/rhythmbox-telegram/README.md

 sudo dpkg -i rhythmbox-telegram-plugin_*.deb
 ```

-**Note:** If the architecture is different from x64, you can still use the Debian package, but you will need to [install TDLib manually](https://github.com/tdlib/td).
+If the architecture is different from x64, you can still use the Debian package, but you will need to [install TDLib manually](https://github.com/tdlib/td).

 ---